Here is a link to last week’s series, uʍop-ǝpᴉsd∩

 The Holy Spirit had not come to live permanently in the hearts of the disciples yet.
 But because the disciples had watched Jesus perform miracles and wonders, and they saw how He loved and restored lives.

-Because they planted God’s Word in their hearts and learned from Christ’s teaching, their faith to believe was growing stronger.
-They were able to recall the Messianic Psalm 66:9, that they referred to in John 2:17.
+God’s Word was in their own hearts and minds.
+They learned from Christ’s teaching.
+Their faith to believe was growing stronger.

 And look at the last upside-down passage